aravindanve/gomeet/README.md

 # LiveMeet Server

 Web server for a simple video conferencing app written in golang with livekit.
-For educational purpose only, not for production.

 ## Commands